-Welcome to the third season of Mosaic Storytelling Festival!
+Welcome to the fifth season of Mosaic Storytelling Festival!

 Location: St. David’s Anglican Church, parish hall (at Donlands and Danforth, opposite Donlands subway station)

 Admission: Pay what you can (suggested $5 per person)

 The Open Door East End Arts Collective and St. David’s Anglican Church celebrate the diversity and creativity of our rich East End neighbourhood – and our world – through five afternoons of storytelling with tellers and tales from all across the globe.